Mininjun/Injun_CyberSecurity_Portfolio/README.md

 For IIT Kanpur B.Cyber, a future cybersecurity engineer, not a student collecting certificates & results.
-Please focus on the Hands-on experience rather than the theoretical aspect.
+I am focused on the Hands-on experience rather than the theoretical aspect.
 # 🛡️ INJAMAM SEIKH

 ### AI Developer | Cybersecurity Enthusiast | International Ambassador